 The second important step in staying calm in combat: train for it.
 No one would take a martial arts course seriously if all they learned was how to stand still and punch in the air.
 Your armed self-defense training is no different.

-So don’t just go to the range and pull the trigger.
-There are a multitude of great training techniques you can practice even at an indoor range.
+Don’t just go to the range and pull the trigger.
+There is a multitude of great training techniques you can practice even at an indoor range.
 But first, have a judge.
 A coach is nice, but at least have a judge.
 Someone watching you, letting you know what’s good and what wasn’t.
 Here’s a real pro-tip: the camera doesn’t lie.
 Use it.

 Set your camera up and practice while drawing and firing from the interview position with your gun in the holster you use every day in the clothes you usually wear.
 Practice moving off the line of attack as you draw.
 Even one step will do to start.